fithcmus/awad-22ktpm2/SELF_ASSESSMENT_REPORT_BUS.md

 - Customers to search for bus trips with autocomplete and filtering
 - Interactive seat selection with real-time availability updates
 - Complete booking flow with passenger details and payment processing
-- E-ticket generation and delivery via email/SMS
+- E-ticket generation and delivery via email
 - Guest checkout without account registration
 - AI chatbot support for trip search and booking assistance
 - Admin dashboard for managing routes, buses, trips, and bookings